 Life insurance can give you various options towards paying for long-term care.
 If you’ve chosen a policy that has cash value, you may withdraw cash to pay for senior living.
 Your policy can also be sold in a “life settlement option” to pay for care.

-For more details on Medicare, Medicaid, and other options on how you can pay for senior care, visit our Funding Guide.
 To talk directly with a Friendship team member, call 540.385.8720.
 Know we are here to support you and your loved ones and provide peace of mind!